Raspberry Lemonade Cookies

 Can I use fresh raspberries for this recipe?

-No, only frozen raspberries will work here because they literally are hard and won't burst as you mix them into the cookie dough.
+No, only frozen raspberries will work here because they are firm and hard, so they won't burst as you mix them into the cookie dough.
 Fresh berries will burst and turn into mush.

 Why did my raspberry lemon cookie dough turn grey?